-I am a currently doing a PhD about Arctic seabird spatial ecotoxicology (CV).
-More precisely, we use Arctic seabirds as bioindicators of mercury (Hg) contamination in the environnement (see the project ARCTOX).
+I did a PhD in La Rochelle University, studying Arctic seabird spatial ecotoxicology (CV).
+More precisely, we used Arctic seabirds as bioindicators of mercury (Hg) contamination in the environnement (see the project ARCTOX).

 But before doing a PhD, I did quite a lot of other scientific (or not) staff.